Tvalc/GCA/docs/Story/Characters.md

   - "Steadfast": Can absorb damage for other party members
   - "Improvised Weapon": Creates weapons from environmental objects
 - **Character Arc**: From withdrawn loner to surrogate father figure who finds purpose protecting the group
+- **Story Arc**: Joins in Chapter 1, leaves temporarily in Chapter 4 to help resistance, returns in Chapter 7
+- **Party Availability**: Chapters 1-3, 7-10

 #### Lisa Chen
 - **Role**: Tech specialist, strategist